Skip to main content

 Driver Installation

-Before installing the driver, it needs to be checked accordingly to avoid damaging the driver or motherboard.
+• Before installing the driver, corresponding checks need to be performed to avoid damaging the driver or motherboard.

-FLY Driver: If you do not use the infinite zeroing function, set the DIP switch to position 1; conversely, if you want to use the infinite zeroing function, set the DIP switch to ON.
+• FLY Driver: If the infinite position reset function is not used, set the DIP switch to position 1; conversely, if the infinite position reset function is used, set the DIP switch to ON.

-dangerous- Note!!!
-When installing the driver module, make sure the insertion direction is correct, i.e., the EN pin should be on the top left, otherwise it may damage the driver or even the motherboard!!!
+• Attention!!!
+When installing the driver module, make sure the direction is correct, i.e., EN pin on the upper left corner, otherwise it may damage the driver or even the motherboard!!!
 Make sure to attach a heatsink to the driver!!!

 Stepper Motor Wiring

-- Regardless of the manufacturer, a two-phase stepper motor will ultimately have four wires.
-No matter what color they are, black, white, green, yellow, etc., they correspond to four wires.
-So we need to group the wires into two groups, A and B.
+• Regardless of which manufacturer produces the two-phase stepper motor, its final appearance corresponds to 4 wires.
+Regardless of color, black, white, green, yellow, etc., they correspond to 4 wires.
+Therefore, we need to group the wires into A and B groups.

-- For a two-phase four-wire stepper motor, we don't need to know which is group A and which is group B; mainly, we just need to identify one group.
-The motor direction can be modified in the configuration.
+• For two-phase four-wire stepper motors, there is no need to know which is the A group and which is the B group; mainly determine one group, and adjust the motor direction in the configuration.

-In 3D printers, the most commonly used is a two-phase four-wire stepper motor.
-Its principle is shown in the figure below.
+• The most commonly used stepper motor in 3D printers is the two-phase four-wire stepper motor, and its principle is shown in the figure below.
 There are two methods to identify the wire sequence of the stepper motor:

-- Connect any two phase wires, turn the motor shaft by hand, and if there is significant resistance, the two wires are a pair.
-Conversely, they are not a pair, and you need to test other phase wires.
+• Connect any two phase wires, and if significant resistance is felt when manually turning the motor shaft, then these two wires are a pair.
+Conversely, they are not a pair, and other phase wires need to be tested.

-- Use a multimeter set to continuity mode to test any two phase wires of the stepper motor.
-If they are connected, they form a pair; otherwise, they are not a pair, and you need to test other phase wires.
+• Use a multimeter set to continuity mode to test any two phase wires of the stepper motor.
+If they are connected, they are a pair; conversely, they are not a pair, and other phase wires need to be tested.

 Bed Wiring

-AC Bed: When wiring the solid-state relay, make sure not to mix up the input and output.
+• AC Bed: When wiring the solid-state relay, please pay attention to connecting the input and output correctly.

-DC Bed: When connecting a DC bed to the onboard MOSFET, pay attention to the power usage.
-The maximum current for a DC bed cannot exceed 10A.
-If it exceeds 10A, it is recommended to use an external MOS module to connect the bed to avoid irreversible damage to the motherboard.
+• DC Bed: When connecting the bed to the onboard MOS, please note the power usage.
+The maximum current for the DC bed cannot exceed 10A.
+If it exceeds 10A, it is recommended to use an external MOS module for the bed to avoid irreversible damage to the motherboard.

 Thermistor Wiring